 Whether you’re still planning your vacation or have tickets in hand, read our best tips on how to get a flight upgrade.
 Your vacation should be unforgettable from the very start, so skip the typically painful transport by following this advice.

 It’s pretty common for flights to be oversold.
 If that happens to you and airlines are desperate for volunteers, they’ll offer hundreds of dollars in travel vouchers.
-What’s less well known, however, is that agents are authorised to offer other perks as well, including food vouchers, lounge passes, and, yes, even seats in business or first class on your new flight.
+What’s less well known, however, is that agents are authorized to offer other perks as well, including food vouchers, lounge passes, and, yes, even seats in business or first class on your new flight.
 They won’t offer if you don’t ask, though.

 If you’ve booked an economy seat with cash, most airlines will let you pay miles to upgrade to business class.
 It’s a great use of extra miles you may have lying around, especially if you don’t have other trips coming up.
 Rates for upgrading vary by route, airline, and fare class, typically at least 15,000 miles for domestic flights and at least 25,000 miles for international.